DV

 Strategy & risk

-QQQM tracks NASDAQ-100 Index with a growth approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
-Beta is 1.18 for QQQM and 1.19 for SCHG, indicating QQQM is less volatile relative to the market.
+QQQM tracks NASDAQ-100 Index with a growth approach, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index.
+Beta is 1.18 for QQQM and 1.21 for SCHG — effectively similar market sensitivity.

 QQQM beta1.18